How to Applyprocedure, FAQ and submission

 Do I need German language proficiency to take the courses?

 German language is not required because all courses are taught in English.
 However, for everyday activities it is good to speak a little German.
+Moreover, you need to prove basic German language skills after 1 year.
+This is mandatory for all study programs at the University.
 The Language Center (Sprachenzentrum) offers German courses for the students.

 What are the opportunities for future career?